-The town’s most significant growth happened during the spring of 1878 when Benjamin “Pap” Singleton, a slave who escaped and gained freedom in 1946, relocated hundreds of free men that came from the post-Reconstruction South.
-In 1890, the population was 408, and by 1900 there were still 400 people residing in Dunlap.
+The town’s most significant growth happened during the spring of 1878 when Benjamin “Pap” Singleton, a slave who escaped and gained freedom in 1946, relocated hundreds of free men from the post-Reconstruction South.
+In 1890, the population was 408, and by 1900 there were still 400 people in Dunlap.

-Following the Great Depression, a second significant event to continue declining the town’s success was the end of passenger traffic on the Katy Railroad in 1962.
+Following the Great Depression, a second significant event to the continue declining the town’s success was the end of passenger traffic on the Katy Railroad in 1962.
 By 1967, all the railroad tracks had been removed, sealing the town’s fate.
 A severe storm in 1978 caused substantial damage to the elementary school and other city buildings.
 The post office stopped all operations in 1988.

 Named after Leigh Hunt, the president of Hunt Engineering in charge of building the factories, the city became home to over 1000 residents within the initial year.
 Once a bustling village, the town is now just an abandoned place with overgrown tree avenues, damaged sidewalks, factory ruins, and foundations concealed by grass and heavy vegetation.

 Le Hunt is in Montgomery County.
-To get to this town, you should take US-75/US-160 west from Independence, turn right on Peter Pan Road and proceed two miles north.
+To get to this town, take US-75/US-160 west from Independence, turn right on Peter Pan Road and proceed two miles north.
 Then go 12 miles on 5000 Road on the left.
 You will continue for one mile when the route changes to county road 3525.

 The Sunflower Portland Cement Company purchased Le Hunt the following year, in 1915, and offered employment opportunities for those who had remained in town.
 A company merger with the United States Steel Corporation in 1918 ended any hope of success in what remained of the company town.

 As the Missouri Pacific Railroad was extending lines throughout the state, Joseph Weeks, the founder of the location, donated 40 acres of his land to include a railway and depot in that part of Lyons County.
 The area was more of a train depot than a typical town with homes and businesses.

 By census records, in 1887, the population was 75.
-In 1910, the population had peaked at 250 residents.
-Tragically, in the early 1920s, a fire destroyed many of the buildings in the central part of the community.
-In 1923, the Old Methodist Church was rebuilt after the fire damage was cleared, but none of the other structures were reconstructed before a severe drought and heatwave overtook the area the following year.
+In 1910, the population peaked at 250 residents.
+Tragically, in the early 1920s, a fire destroyed many buildings in the community’s central part.
+In 1923, the Old Methodist Church was rebuilt after the fire damage was cleared, but no other structures were reconstructed before a severe drought and heatwave overtook the area the following year.